Love, Simon: Critical response

-Benjamin Lee of The Guardian gave the film four out of five stars, calling it a "hugely charming crowd-pleaser".
-Pete Hammond of Deadline Hollywood gave the film four out of five stars, stating that audiences "are guaranteed to fall in love with this sweet, funny coming-of-age film".
+Benjamin Lee of The Guardian gave the film four out of five stars and described it as a "hugely charming crowd-pleaser".
+Pete Hammond of Deadline Hollywood also gave the film four out of five stars and stated that audiences are "guaranteed to fall in love with this sweet, funny coming-of-age film, a feel-good-about-yourself movie full of universal truths that just might surprise you".

-Molly Freeman of Screen Rant gave the film four out of five stars or an Excellent rating, stating that "Love, Simon is a funny, heartfelt, and truly touching teen romantic comedy that instantly becomes a modern classic for today's generation."
-Josh Winning of GamesRadar+ gave the film four out five stars, describing it as a "warm, sensitive and engaging coming-out-of-ager" and "one of the freshest teen-coms in ages".
+Molly Freeman of Screen Rant also gave the film four out of five stars or an Excellent rating and stated that it is a "funny, heartfelt, and truly touching teen romantic comedy that instantly becomes a modern classic for today's generation".
+Josh Winning of GamesRadar+ also gave the film four out five stars and described it as a "warm, sensitive and engaging coming-out-of-ager" and "one of the freshest teen-coms in ages".

-Meredith Goldstein of The Boston Globe gave the film three and a half out of four stars and stated, "Love, Simon is a sweet, modern romantic comedy that manages to channel the teen movie classics of the late John Hughes, but only the good stuff."
-Colin Covert of the Star Tribune gave the film 3/4 stars and wrote, "If John Hughes had gone on to make a smart LGBT coming-of-age charmer, most likely it would resemble this."
+Sandy Cohen of the Associated Press gave the film three and a half out of four stars and stated that the film treated the story of its protagonist with the "tender, timeless, Hollywood touch of John Hughes".
+Meredith Goldstein of The Boston Globe also gave the film three and a half out of four stars and stated that it is a "sweet, modern romantic comedy that manages to channel the teen movie classics of the late John Hughes, but only the good stuff".

-Bruce Demara of the Toronto Star also gave it three out of four stars, stating "The casting is high quality, the script – with a tantalizing mystery at its heart – is particularly well-crafted and the story hits all the right emotional notes in delivering a funny, warm-hearted and life-affirming tale."
-Brian Truitt of USA Today gave the film three and a half out of four stars and wrote, "Young and old, jocks and nerds, geeks and freaks, and everyone in between should be able to find something to adore in Love, Simon."
+Bruce Demara of the Toronto Star also gave the film three and a half out of four stars and wrote, "The casting is high quality, the script – with a tantalizing mystery at its heart – is particularly well-crafted and the story hits all the right emotional notes in delivering a funny, warm-hearted and life-affirming tale".
+Brian Truitt of USA Today also gave the film three and a half out of four stars and wrote, "Young and old, jocks and nerds, geeks and freaks, and everyone in between should be able to find something to adore in Love, Simon".